There was a problem loading the Provider Dashboard.

 • Are flexible and responsive to a client's support needs, goals and interests

-• Cover a range of programs and activities which address skill acquisition, recreation and leisure
+• Cover a range of programs and activities relating to recreation, leisure and peer support.

 • Support the development of community living, social skills and peer support networks